-Dublin tourist assault: Second youth arrested
+Dublin tourist assault: Two more youths arrested

 - Published

-A second boy has been arrested in connection with the assault of an American tourist in Dublin.
+Two more boys have been arrested in connection with the assault of an American tourist in Dublin.

 Stephen Termini, 57, from Buffalo, New York, is believed to have been kicked and beaten on Dublin's Store Street on 19 July.

-A teenage boy was charged in connection with the assault on Sunday and appeared before a special sitting of the Children's Court.
+On Sunday a teenage boy was charged in connection with the incident and appeared before a special sitting of the Children's Court.

 He was remanded on bail to appear before the Children's Court on Thursday.